Introduction

 Checking the Concert Pitch

-By default, the tuning view only shows the frequency of the currently sounding note when you play an A4.
-This is helpful to decide which concert pitch frequency is appropriate for an instrument when starting a tuning.
+By default, the tuning view only shows the pitch of the currently sounding note when you play an A4.
+This is helpful to decide which concert pitch is appropriate for an instrument when starting a tuning.
 In the Settings you can activate the display of the current frequency for all other notes.

 Frequency display for checking the concert pitch